-Suggestions: Arcteryx Gamma LT Hoody (our guides’ work jacket!), Arcteryx Gamma MX Jacket, Rab Vapour Rise Alpine Jacket, Montane Alpine Edge Jacket.
+Suggestions: Arcteryx Gamma LT Hoody (our guides’ work jacket!), Arcteryx Gamma MX Jacket, Rab Vapour-Rise Summit Jacket, Rab Vapour-Rise Alpine Light Jacket, Montane Alpine Edge Jacket, Mountain Equipment Kinesis Jacket.

 4. Warmer Insulated Jacket with Hood – a lightweight insulated jacket with a hood, to provide extra warmth when needed.

 Features: This jacket needs to be warm (that’s why the hood is important), but not ‘expedition down jacket’ type warm – 300-450g is a good weight (ie don’t take a massive 6-700g+ down jacket, unless you are climbing Mont Blanc when it’s really cold).

 For summer alpinism, synthetic insulation is preferable for this type of garment, as it’s more resistant to damp conditions (60-100gsm insulation is about right for this type of jacket).
 Modern hydrophobic down is also worth a look, or there are various down/synthetic hybrid jackets now available.